-Although Zircon is not a well-known gemstone it is on the list of important gemstones found today.
-Many people confuse it with the artificial diamond simulant which is called ‘cubic zirconia’, but the two are very different.
+Although Zircon has not historically been a well known gemstone it is now gaining popularity.
+Many people mistake it for cubic zirconia, a synthetic material, but the two are quite different.
 True zircon gems occur naturally.

-White zircon has been one of the most significant diamond substitutes due to its high dispersion and refractive index.
-For this, it was often marketed under the misleading trade name of ‘matura diamond’.
+White zircon has been one of the most significant diamond substitutes because of its high dispersion and refractive index.
+Because of this it was often marketed under the misleading trade name of ‘matura diamond’.

-There is a great range of colors in which zircon occurs.
-The white or colorless is likely the least valuable or important.
-Currently, the most popular zircon is blue which usually occurs with green pleochroism and can result in interesting teal-like colors.
-Zircon is also remarkably dense and exhibits a pronounced level of birefringence which makes it appear fuzzy and display facet-doubling.
+A great range of colors occur in zircon.
+Currently, the most popular zircon is blue which usually occurs with green pleochroism and can result in gorgeous teal-like colors.
+Zircon is also remarkably dense and exhibits a pronounced level of birefringence which makes it display facet-doubling.

 There is also the blue zircon variation which is one of the traditional modern birthstones for December.
-Its prominence has led to the emergence of the discipline of ‘zirconology’ in gemology.
+Its prominence has led to the emergence of the discipline of ‘zirconology’.
 Zircon is the oldest mineral on Earth with samples of it found in Australia dating back to 4.4 billion years ago.

 Even though it is white in its purest form, zircon can also occur in yellow, orange, red, green, blue, violet, brown and combinations in between.
-Some scientists have discovered that zircon actually contains trace elements of uranium and thorium, both of them elements with known half-lives.
-It was discovered that these two elements are what cause such tremendous variations in the physical properties of zircon.
+Some scientists have discovered that zircon contains trace elements of uranium and thorium lending a wide range of variations in its physical properties.

-Classified as low, medium and high zircon in reference to the presence of its optical properties, lower zircon has higher traces of radioactive uranium and thorium with higher zircon having the least of those 2 elements.
+Classified as low, medium and high depending on the presence of its optical properties, lower zircon has higher traces of radioactive uranium and thorium while higher zircon has the least of those 2 elements.

-As the oldest known mineral on earth, zircon was formed 4 billion years ago which makes it even older than the moon.
-Most of its deposits are alluvial with Sri Lanka being the best known source for the ‘low’ zircon, followed by countries including Brazil, Korea, Madagascar, Mozambique, Nigeria, Tanzania, Thailand and Vietnam.
+As the oldest known mineral on earth, zircon was formed 4 billion years ago which makes it older than the moon.
+Most of its deposits are found in the sand, silt and gravel that remains in riverbeds or deltas.
+Sri Lanka is the best known source for the ‘low’ zircon, followed by countries including Brazil, Korea, Madagascar, Mozambique, Nigeria, Tanzania, Thailand and Vietnam.